 I am an enthusiastic student of cultural history.
-I am particularly interested in the many interactions between music and technology in the years since Edison invented the Phonograph.
+I am particularly interested in the interactions between music and technology.

-I have also written various articles about music and technology over the past 20 years.
-A few of the more popular ones are:
+I have written various articles about music and technology over the past 20 years, A few are available below.

 A Rant About Musical Ignorance